-In the Netherlands, for example, the Communist Party of the Netherlands (CPN) has set up its own front group-

-Dutch Christians for Socialism.
-In

-November 1980, the Dutch "Joint Committee-Stop the Neutron Bomb-Stop the Nuclear Armament Race," which has ties to the CPN, sponsored an international forum against nuclear arms in Amsterdam.
+In the Netherlands, for example, the Communist Party of the Netherlands (CPN) has set up its own front groupon behalf of the Kremin.
+Soviet aca- Dutch Christians for Socialism.
+In Article 1995 November 1980, the Dutch "Joint Committee-Stop the Neutron Bomb-Stop the Nuclear Armament Race," which has ties to the CPN, sponsored an international forum against nuclear arms in Amsterdam.
 The forum succeeded in attracting support from a variety of quarters, which the CPN is exploiting in its campaign to prevent final parliamentary approval of the TNF decision.